Ohsumi (satellite): Mission

 The main mission of the Ohsumi satellite was to lead Japan’s testing of satellite launch technologies, with the goal of launching a rocket to deploy a satellite into orbit around the Earth.
 The primary launch scheme developed during the launch trials was the “gravity turn maneuver,” which played a significant role in the final success of the mission.
 Two and a half hours after launch on February 11, 1970, the team at Uchinoura received the first return signal beam from Ohsumi to confirm a completed revolution around the world.
 The satellite craft was equipped with onboard tools to take measurements of the ionosphere, gathering data such as solar emission, temperature, and density while in orbit.
 The live operation ended during the satellite’s seventh revolution on February 12, when onboard power loss led to radio signal failures.

 Results

 With the successful launch of Ohsumi, Japan became the fourth country after the Soviet Union, United States, and France to independently launch a satellite into space.
 An elliptical orbital path was achieved, straying from the original 500-km circular intended path.
 The Ohsumi lost power approximately 14–15 hours after launch, attributed to high temperatures experienced while in orbit.
-However, the satellite continued to remain in orbit until 33 years later on August 2, 2003, when the craft reentered the Earth’s atmosphere and melted over North Africa.
+However, the satellite remained in orbit until 33 years later, on August 2, 2003, when the craft reentered the Earth’s atmosphere and melted over North Africa.